Singapore Public Holidays 2025: Updated Celebrations & Dates

 Deepavali

-• Most important festival for our Hindu community
+• The most important festival for our Hindu community

 • Visit Little India for colourful and spectacular light-ups and decorations